Pomax/are-we-flying/docs/index.md

 });
 ```

 And that's it, that's all the code we need for our API server.
 At least in terms of the actual "running the server".
-We'll look at those client and server classes in the next section.
+We'll look at the server class in the next section.

 Next up, the code required to run the "web server" part of our above "diagram" which we'll put in `web-server.js`: